Ten Questions about Discípulos y maestros 2.0: An Interview with Will H. Corral

 Translated by Nora E. Carr

-Víctor Carreño received his PH.D. in Spanish from Columbia University (2004).
+Víctor Carreño earned his PH.D. in Spanish from Columbia University (2004).
 From 2004 to 2018, he worked at the Universidad del Zulia, Venezuela.
-Since 2018, he has worked as a Spanish Lecturer in the Department of Modern Languages, Literatures, and Linguistics at the University of Oklahoma.
-His areas of research include the narrative of the Venezuelan diaspora in the 21st century, border-crossings, and migration in Latin American film and visual arts.
+He then moved to the United States and taught at the University of Oklahoma.
+He is now Associate Professor at Hillsdale College.
+His research areas include Latin American narrative of migration, border-crossing, and exile.
 His book La voz del resentimiento: Lenguaje y violencia en Miguel de Unamuno was awarded the Monte Ávila Editores prize in 2006 in Venezuela.
-He published a selection of his translations in the book Poetas románticos ingleses (2009).
-His novel Cuaderno de Manhattan was awarded the Fundavag Prize in 2014 in Venezuela.
+He published a selection of his translations in the book Poetas románticos ingleses in 2009.
+His novel Cuaderno de Manhattan was awarded the Fundavag Prize in Venezuela in 2014.

 Will H. Corral (Ecuador) received his PhD from Columbia University.
 In 2014 he held the Cátedra Abierta Roberto Bolaño in Chile’s Universidad Diego Portales, and he has taught in American and Spanish universities.
 A Distinguished Fulbright Researcher in Argentina and Ecuador, he is the author of books on Monterroso, Vargas Llosa, Bolaño and world literature, and theory of the Spanish American novel.
 His books on criticism include Condición crítica (2015) and El error del acierto (contra ciertos dogmas latinoamericanistas) (2006; Spanish edition in 2013).
 With Daphne Patai, he compiled the seminal Theory’s Empire (2005), Book of the Year in Criticism for The Times Literary Supplement, and the subject of a book (Framing Theory’s Empire) and more than 17 reviews, including in The Wall Street Journal.
 His most recent book is Discípulos y maestros 2.0: Novela hispanoamericana hoy (2019).